BuysDB/plotting3dprinter/README.md

 ### Attach the pen at the correct height (callibration)
 In order to callibrate the height of the pen I've created a small gcode file which just puts the head in the left bottom and moves the head 2mm above the bed.
 This will be the drawing height (Z).

 Put a paper sheet on the bed, and clamp it to the bed using magnets.
-Run the CALLIBRATE.GCODE file and attach the pen such that it just touches the paper.
+Run the `CALLIBRATE.gcode` file and attach the pen such that it just touches the paper.

-After callibration run PEN_UP.GCODE afterwards to lift the pen back up.
+After callibration run `PEN_UP.gcode` afterwards to lift the pen back up.

 ## Convert the SVG to GCODE
 In order to just plot the contour lines (strokes) present in the svg use: